-In the course of a single day, chances are you get hundreds of notifications.
-These can be rather frustrating to go through one-by-one, but what if you miss one on your Apple Watch?
+In a single day, chances are you get hundreds of notifications.
+These can be somewhat frustrating to go through one-by-one, but what if you miss one on your Apple Watch?
 Here is how you can read missed notifications on your Apple Watch.

 - How to fix problematic apps on your Apple Watch